 What is ongoing therapy like?
 How long will this take?

 Every client is different in what they are seeking to gain from therapy, so our therapy sessions cater to you and your specific goals.
-I generally start every session by asking “What do you want most for yourself from this time together?”
-Your answer to this seemingly simple question is the start of our work and supports us in exploring the primary issues and concerns in your life.
-We talk a lot in this world, but often we don’t even know what we’re searching for.
-Slowing down and really checking in – body and mind – as to what we want, what blocks us, and how we move forward is really challenging work.
+Generally, I begin our session by asking “What do you want most for yourself from this time together?”
+Your answer, to this seemingly simple question, is the start of our work and supports us in exploring the primary issues and concerns in your life.
+We talk a lot in this world, but often we’re not aware of what we’re searching for.
+Slowing down and checking in – body and mind – as to what you want, what blocks you, and how you move forward is really challenging work.
 But you know that, that’s why you’re here.
 And that’s why sitting with a trained professional is different than talking to yourself or to your friends.